LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/labs/find-how-long-lab-will-be-saved-for.md

-# How can I find how long a lab will be saved for?
+# How can I find how long a lab will be saved?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.